Catalog Advanced Search

 2. Design a strategy for implementing the new standard into laboratory practices.

-Register for the webinar to watch live on April 17, 2024 at 1 PM ET | 12 PM CT | 11 AM MT | 10 AM PT
+3. Develop a communication strategy for informing clinical staff of significant AST and reporting changesRegister for the webinar to watch live on April 17, 2024 at 1 PM ET | 12 PM CT | 11 AM MT | 10 AM PT

 Or watch the webinar on-demand anytime.
-The on-demand recording will be available on April 19, 2024.
+The on-demand recording will be available on April 19, 2024.CLSI is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® Program.

 Janet Hindler, MCLS, MT(ASCP), F(AAM) (Moderator)